andk/pause/doc/local-dev-docker-compose.md

 ### mysql

 The mysql database server.
-It contains the pause schema, 3 test users, but no further data.
+It contains the PAUSE schema, 3 test users, but no further data.
 Data will persist between restart of the service.

 To connect to the database from the host, do: